 Without my wheelchair, my wellbeing would suffer.
 My wheelchair is my legs and my independence, which is why I’m still searching for a suitable second chair.
 The Q700UP I trialled at my physio session would be amazing but it is very expensive!
 More on this when I have more time, with pictures I promise.

 I’m still studying for my certificate in journalism under the ADJ but due to the above, I haven’t managed to progress much.
 I’m really enjoying the course so far and thankful that the tutors and organisers are understanding when life gets in the way.
 I hope to complete this qualification before Christmas.
 Excuse me for mentioning that holiday before November!

 I’ve always loved dogs.
 They make me smile from ear to ear!
 It’s always been a goal of mine to have a four-legged PA and thanks to Canine Partners it’ll happen.
 Canine Partners train assistance dogs for disabled people.
 The main tasks for me will be opening/closing doors, picking up anything I drop and assisting me with my coat.
 I’m hopeful this will mean I can leave the house independently.
 This will help my wellbeing massively both mentally and physically if I can do things on my own without asking for human help.
 If only dogs had opposable thumbs… 😂

-Lastly, I’m a member of several survey and disability groups that ask my opinion on different things.
-Disability Horizons has just started asking people to sign up to assist with market research.
-Another well-known company is Open Inclusion.
+Lastly, I’m a member of several survey and disability groups that ask my opinion on different things, including access and disability.
+A well-known company is Open Inclusion.
 There is also The Diversity Standards Collective which pays £10 per survey they send you.
-I’m not being paid to mention these and they may be others.
+I’m not being paid to mention these and there may be others.
 These are just the companies I am part of and I find it interesting to share my views and hear of others’ experiences as well.
-The more disabled people provide feedback about products and services the more inclusive the world will be.
+The more people, both those with and without a disability provide feedback about products and services the more inclusive the world will be.